bootstrapworld/curriculum/lessons/Data-Science/measures-of-center/langs/en-us/slides.md

 {layout="Launch"}
 # Mean

-“The average pet weighs 41 pounds” is a statement about the entire dataset, which summarizes a whole column of values with a single number.
+“The average pet weighs almost 40 pounds” is a statement about the entire dataset, which summarizes a whole column of values with a single number.

 Summarizing a big dataset means that some information gets lost, so it’s important to pick an appropriate summary.
 Picking the wrong summary can have serious implications!